 - Conducted internal compliance investigations at multiple major biopharmaceutical companies into alleged violations of companies' compliance policies.

-- Regularly advising biopharmaceutical, life sciences, and laboratory companies on regulatory and fraud and abuse considerations in connection with payor and supply chain contracting, pricing strategies, reimbursement and patient support activities, patient financial assistance offerings, and arrangements with healthcare providers.
+- Regularly advising biopharmaceutical, life sciences, and laboratory companies on regulatory and fraud and abuse considerations in connection with payor and supply chain contracting, pricing strategies, reimbursement and patient support activities, patient financial assistance offerings, field personnel, and arrangements with healthcare providers.

 - Served on secondment as the sole Market Access attorney for the in-house legal department of a major pharmaceutical manufacturer to counsel business clients regarding pricing and contracting strategy, services arrangements and collaborations, contract negotiations, and reimbursement and patient support offerings.

 - Represented multiple healthcare and life sciences clients requesting advisory opinions from the HHS Office of the Inspector General (OIG) regarding novel patient support arrangements.